admazzola/0xLeverage/README.md

 #### Getting Started

-This contains the contract and unit tests for the Miners Guild DAO.
+This contains the contract and unit tests..

 #### Commands:
     nvm install 14 (requires node14)